callowayproject/bump-my-version/docs/reference/configuration.md

     : No

     default
-    : all version parts
+    : all version components

     type
     : list of strings

-The `valid_bumps` file configuration allows you to control when this file is changed.
-When a `bump <version component>` command is issued, this file is changed only if the version component is in this list and not in [`invalid_bumps`](#invalid_bumps).
+The `include_bumps` file configuration allows you to control when this file is changed by inclusion.
+Its alternative is the `exclude_bumps` configuration.
+When a `bump <version component>` command is issued, this file is changed only if the version component is in this list and not in [`exclude_bumps`](#exclude_bumps).
 The [parse](#parse) configuration defines version components.

 The default value, or an empty list, includes all version components.

-### invalid_bumps
+### exclude_bumps

 ::: field-list